Ms. Marvel (miniseries): Writing

-Khan's family plays a large role in the series, which Ali felt was "vital" and a way to differentiate the character within the MCU.
-She wanted to explore "what's been passed down to [Khan] through intergenerational trauma.
+Kamala's family plays a large role in the series, which Ali felt was "vital" and a way to differentiate the character within the MCU.
+She wanted to explore "what's been passed down to [Kamala] through intergenerational trauma.
 I wanted to show these four generations of women and show that they are her superpower."
-Khan's father also gives her the Ms. Marvel name, while her mother helps construct her costume.
+Kamala's father also gives her the Ms. Marvel name, while her mother helps construct her costume.
 The partition of India is a major part of the series, and was included from the beginning of development.
 Ali looked to the film Captain America: The First Avenger (2011), which occurs at the end of World War II, to see how she could tie in the real-life events of the partition to what had been established in the MCU.
 Priya Satia, a professor at Stanford University and British Empire historian, consulted on the series.
 The writers created "essays" about how the Clandestines, the Noor dimension, and the Red Daggers were all connected.
 Ali explained that much of this was unable to be put into the final version of the series due to the COVID-19 pandemic and other time constraints, with the stories for the Clandestines and the Red Daggers having to be "truncated".
-Khan and the Clandestines are referred to as Djinn in the series.
+Kamala and the Clandestines are referred to as Djinn in the series.
 When some Muslim fans pointed out that the Quran prohibits the worshipping of Djinn, Obaid-Chinoy responded that Djinn was just being used to represent "anyone who is different, or anyone who has powers".
-Ali elaborated that Khan and the Clandestines were not actually Djinn, but the writers wanted to explore how Khan would feel about the name due to its negative cultural connotations.
+Ali elaborated that Kamala and the Clandestines were not actually Djinn, but the writers wanted to explore how Kamala would feel about the name due to its negative cultural connotations.